 We too, one day, insofar as we accept God’s grace, will stand at His right hand.
 But Paul says that “all will come to life again, but each one in proper order” (I Cor.
 15:23).
 The Redeemer, of course, blazes the resurrection trail.
 But who is to be first among his disciples?
 The one who is last is first, the Lord’s humble handmaid who did no more than say yes, and keep saying yes, and whose soul magnified not herself, but the Lord.

-This discussion of the Catholic Doctrine of Mary’s Assumption (aka the Dormition), defined by Pope Pius XII as a dogma of faith, originally is offered as a reflection on the Scripture readings for the Assumption of Mary on August 15.
+This discussion of the Catholic Doctrine of the Assumption (aka the Dormition) of Mary, defined by Pope Pius XII as a dogma of faith, originally is offered as a reflection on the Scripture readings for the Assumption of Mary on August 15.